-Getting Juno takes a couple of simple steps.
-One needs to:
+Getting Juno takes a couple of simple steps:

 First, download Julia (command line version) for your platform from the downloads page.

 Run the downloaded installer, using the default settings.

 On OS X